liferay/liferay-docs/discover/portal/articles/110-collaboration/02-sync/03-sync-mobile/01-connecting-sync-mobile.markdown

 to use when accessing the Sync app.
 Security Mode protects the files on your device and @product@ instance in the event your device is lost or stolen.
-You should note, however, downloading and opening files in Security Mode takes slightly longer than usual because the @product@ server must use SSL--if it didn't, your files would be transmitting in the open.
+You should note, however, downloading and opening files in Security Mode takes slightly longer than usual because the @product@ server must use SSL---if it didn't, your files would be transmitting in the open.
 Below the Security Mode toggle are the app's version and a link to send app feedback to Liferay.